Bourne & Shepherd: History

-Though some sources consider its inception to be 1862, when noted British photographer Charles Shepherd established a photographic studio, with Arthur Robertson, called 'Shepherd & Robertson' in Agra, which later moved to Shimla and eventually became the part of ‘Howard, Bourne & Shepherd’, set up by Samuel Bourne, Charles Shepherd, along with William Howard, first established in Shimla around 1863, Howard's studio in Kolkata dates back to 1840, at Esplanade Row, in Esplanade, Kolkata (Calcutta Today some of their earlier work is preserved at Cambridge University Library, the National Portrait Gallery, London, the National Geographic Society's Image Collection and the Smithsonian Institution.
+Some sources consider its inception to be 1862, when noted British photographer Charles Shepherd established a photographic studio, with Arthur Robertson, called 'Shepherd & Robertson' in Agra, which later moved to Shimla and eventually became the part of ‘Howard, Bourne & Shepherd’, set up by Samuel Bourne, Charles Shepherd, along with William Howard.
+It is currently permanently closed and is located here.
+First established in Shimla around 1863, Howard's studio in Kolkata dates back to 1840, at Esplanade Row, in Esplanade, Kolkata (Calcutta Today some of their earlier work is preserved at Cambridge University Library, the National Portrait Gallery, London, the National Geographic Society's Image Collection and the Smithsonian Institution.

 Samuel Bourne came to India in 1863, and set up a partnership with the Calcutta photographer William Howard, and they set up a new studio Howard & Bourne at Shimla.
 Meanwhile Charles Shepherd had already established a photographic studio, with Arthur Robertson, called Shepherd & Robertson in Agra in 1862, and subsequently he too moved to Shimla in 1864.
 At some point Robertson left the business and Charles Shepherd joined the company to form Howard, Bourne & Shepherd.
 In 1863, he made first of three major Himalayan photographic expeditions, followed by another one 1866, prior to which he took an expedition to Kashmir in 1864, in fact all photographic histories of that era carry his works.
 He was known to travel heavy, as he moved with a large retinue of 42 coolies carried his cameras, darkroom tent and chests of chemicals and glass plates, he was to become one of India's greatest photographers of that era.
 Charles on the other hand became known as a master printer, he stayed back in Shimla and managed the commercial distribution and printing aspects of the business.
 Through the 1860s, Bourne's work was exhibited in public exhibition in Europe and was also part of the Paris Universal Exposition in 1867.
 He also wrote several despatches for 'The British Journal of Photography between' 1863–1870, and the company became an avid provider of the Indian landscape views to the common visitors to the country and also to Britishers back home, and not just survived but the thrived in an era of fierce competition between commercial photographers.

 In 1866 after the departure of Howard, the company became 'Bourne & Shepherd'.
 In 1867 Bourne returned to England briefly to get married and came back to run the new branch in Calcutta.
 Soon it became the company premier photographic studios in India.
 At their peak their work was widely retailed throughout the subcontinent by agents and in Britain through wholesale distributors, and were patronised by the upper echelons of the British Raj as well as Indian royalty, so much so that at one point no official engagement, investiture or local durbar was considered complete without being first captured Bourne & Shepherd photographers.